-- NYU Rita Goldberg Play Prize; April 27th and 28th.
+NYU Rita Goldberg Play Prize; April 2018.
 Directed by Alex Keegan.

 Hour Drama Pilot

-Lulu Simmons, a naïve, recently bullied young Jewish girl, starts high school at a mixed-gender LA Valley Catholic institution after being called a dyke at her public middle school.
+Lulu Simmons, a naïve, recently bullied young Jewish girl, enrolls in a mixed-gender LA Valley Catholic institution after being called a dyke at her public middle school.

 Comic book artist and longtime “spirit guide” to bi-curious girls’ first foray into lesbianism, Logan has just been left at the altar when her comic "superhero" rendition of the event goes viral and she suddenly has a chance at a graphic novel deal.
 Living as the Lesbian Spirit Guide in real life is less than glamorous; Logan still clearly hopes her spirit guidees will fall in love with her– especially her new editor of her graphic novel.

 Quarter-finalist at the 2017 ScreenCraft Pilot Launch Competition.